 The impact of sorcery accusation related violence on women and the deep and enduring beliefs in magic and sorcery in Jiwaka Province blaming any death, injury or illness on the practice of sorcery.
 The torture and killing of the alleged sorcerer (most often marginalized women) increasingly occur in broad daylight, in public spaces.
 Torture and murder of poor, marginalized and older women is increasingly common.
 Even if the victim’s survives violent mob attacks, they are usually stripped of their property, homes, and rights to land and become outcasts or internally displaced.
 The majority of women victims, their families or communities do not report this cruelty and violence to the authorities including the police due to threats and intimidation of witnesses by perpetrators.

+Conclusion

 We demand for our four Members of Parliament (MPs), Dr. Tongamb, Governor of Jiwaka, Hon Joe Kuli, member for South Whagi, Dr. Fabian Pok, Member for North Whagi and Hon Wake Goi, Member for Jimi, to come together, endorse, support and implement the Jiwaka Provincial Gender Based Violence Plan.
 The Plan calls for effective referral system for women and children who are abused can seek needed support.